GeorgeWu97/simple-file-storage-with-Flask/README.md

 ### 2. Download file

 Sending a download request:
-* Use HTTP-request GET with URI: “/v1/files/SHA256_HASH where SHA256_HASH is the hash of a downloaded file.
-A hash looks like a string which consists of hexadecimal digits.
-SHA256_HASH is a unique identifier of a file in the file system of storage.
+* Use HTTP-request GET with URI: “/[sharedirname]/filepath where sharedirname is the name of the shared dir and the filepath is the path of the file you want to download.
 * Send a request.